Skip to content ↓

 • Intervention programmes and strategies delivered by teachers/TA’s

-• Funding for a Caritas Social worker 3 1/2 days per week
+• Funding for a Caritas Social worker 3 days per week

 • Additional Teaching Assistant support

-• Assessment and tracking materials
+• Assessment Materials

 • Wider opportunities – Weekly music lessons (keyboard) for all children in year 4 lead by a specialist music teacher from Lancashire music service